-In its Rule change request, AEMO stated that the identified problem could be effectively addressed by applying two separate average volume weighted MLFs.
-One MLF would be applied to energy consumed, while the other MLF would be applied to energy generated.
+In its Rule change request, AEMO stated that the identified problem could be effectively addressed by applying two separate average volume weighted MLFs at affected connection points.
+One MLF would be applied to energy consumed, while the other MLF would be applied to energy generated at that connection point.